spatie/laravel-backup-server/docs/installation-setup.md

 ### Configure the queues

-Backup server uses queued jobs to perform various tasks.
+Backup Server uses queued jobs to perform various tasks.
 We recommend setting up the queues.
 Any driver will do, just don't use the `sync` driver.

 When you use horizon we recommend adding a separate queue connection so the `retry_after` can be set to a high value.